7mind/blog/role-based-repositories.md

 1. `sbtgen` needs to support multi-repository layouts.
 At this point all the source code needs to be kept together with the build descriptor,
 2. I think such functionality should be incorporated into SBT.
 There are some plugins ([sbt-projectmatric](http://eed3si9n.com/parallel-cross-building-using-sbt-projectmatrix) and [siracha](http://eed3si9n.com/hot-source-dependencies-using-sbt-sriracha)) which make SBT projects kinda configurable and less rigid but they are very far from what we actually need.

+### P.S.

+The idea of roles is very useful in many different domains.
+You may read about our project, [distage](https://izumi.7mind.io/latest/release/doc/distage/index.html), a module system with an automatic solver for Scala.
+It allows you to build multi-role applications.